awsdocs/amazon-kendra-developer-guide/doc_source/create-index-access-control-tokens-json.md

 1. Choose **Create** to create your index\.

 1. Wait for your index to be created\.
-Kendra provisions the hardware for your index\.
+Amazon Kendra provisions the hardware for your index\.
 This operation can take some time\.

 ------
 #### [ CLI ]